 Advancing the growth of eSIM

 The introduction of the eSIM is a big change.
 In fact, for device personalisation and customer account identification, it’s the most significant one for decades.
 Now, the momentum of eSIM adoption is accelerating.
-With at least 158 mobile service providers already offering eSIM services for smartphones.
-Notably, spanning more than 60 countries.
-(Source GSMAi eSIM Report June 2020).
+With at least 175 mobile service providers already offering commercial eSIM services for smartphones.
+Notably, spanning more than 69 countries.
+(Source GSMAi “eSIM: State of the consumer market and the road ahead” Report, March 2021).

 So, to help this growth of the eSIM, there needs to be a standardised approach to eSIM management.
 Since interoperability and efficiency are at the heart of its success.
 For this reason, our three eSIM services underpin the open operation of its ecosystem.
 Instilling confidence, by providing rigorous security, ease of adoption and a good customer experience.